PrateekSinghRajput/PG-DESD-Projects/README.md

 | Miscellaneous (wires, PCB, connectors) | 1 | 500          | 500              |
 | **Total Estimated Cost**   |          |                 | **5,130**        |

-*Note: The prices are approximate and may vary based on vendor and location.*

 ---

 ## 🚀 Notes